Antone Davis: 1992 season

 Davis improved as a blocker in his second season with the Eagles.
 At the start of training camp in 1992, Davis vowed to refuse all requests for interviews by the media in an attempt to focus on getting better.
-In the season-opener against the New Orleans Saints, Davis helped the Eagles lead the NFC in rushing for the week with 186 yards.
+Against the New Orleans Saints, Davis helped the Eagles lead the NFC in rushing for the week with 186 yards.
 Against the Washington Redskins in week seven on October 18, 1992, he suffered a knee sprain after quarterback Randall Cunningham ran into him.
 He was listed as doubtful before the following game against the Phoenix Cardinals, and did not play in the game.
 He was listed as doubtful again before the game against the Dallas Cowboys in week nine.
 Otho Davis, the team's head athletic trainer, said Davis was not working hard enough to rehabilitate his knee.
 Antone Davis was upgraded to questionable two days before the game, and started against the Cowboys on November 1.
 In the wild card playoff game against the Saints on January 3, 1993, Davis gave up a sack against Rickey Jackson, which caused a Cunningham fumble.
 Davis started in all 15 games he played during the regular season, and started in both of the team's playoff games.
 Pro Football Weekly rated Davis as the 26th-best offensive tackle in the league for the season.